Table of Contents

 Polanco is one of the most important business areas where you will find large corporate, business centers and is one of the safest colonies, so it is the ideal place to look for accommodation on your next trip to Mexico City.

-If you are looking for a lodging alternatives in Mexico City that gives you tranquility, proximity to tourist attractions and, if you are on a business trip, with the most recognized corporate ones, orchid House will find your best option, with suites that will make you feel at home without losing the experience of knowing a colorful city full of traditions.
+If you are looking for a lodging alternatives in Mexico City that gives you tranquility, proximity to tourist attractions and, if you are on a business trip, with the most recognized corporate ones, orchid House, a boutique hotel in Polanco, will find your best option, with suites that will make you feel at home without losing the experience of knowing a colorful city full of traditions.

 In order to plan your trip to Mexico City, a few minutes from Orchid House you’ll find: